-Impact Evaluation for the Production and Business Services Activity in El Salvador
+El Salvador Production and Business Services Activity Evaluation

 The goal of the MCC El Salvador Compact is to improve the lives of Salvadorans through strategic investments in education, public services, agricultural production, rural business development, and transportation infrastructure.
 Specifically, through the Productive Development Project (PDP), MCC funding aims to: (1) provide technical assistance to farmers and business development services; (2) support capital investment to selected applicants for commercial activities; and (3) provide credit guarantees and technical assistance to financial institutions in the Northern Zone.
 For more information see the El Salvador Country Page.